MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/threat-explorer-real-time-detections-about.md

 > - Remove columns from the view.
 > - Zoom out in your web browser.

-When you select one or more entries from the list by selecting the check box next to the first column, the :::image type="icon" source="../../media/m365-cc-sc-take-actions-icon.png" border="false"::: **Take action** is available.
+When you select one or more entries from the list by selecting the check box next to the first column, **Message actions** is available.
 For information, see [Threat hunting: Email remediation](threat-explorer-threat-hunting.md#email-remediation).

 When you click on the **Subject** or **Recipient** values in an entry, details flyouts open.
 These flyouts are described in the following subsections.